Souloid/quartzPages/content/firstSteps/6- Serving Pages.md

 With this we're creating pages :D
 Congrats now you're an artist :3

-Let's go figure out how to host these pages online using our github repo.
+Let's go figure out [[7- Hosting Pages on GitHub|how to host these pages online using our github repo]].